danielrcollins1/OED-Expanded/OED-Expanded.md

 **Level Drain**: Characters are allowed a Save vs Death to avoid Level Drain effect.
 If the save is failed, XP is set to the midpoint of the prior level.
 Current and Max HP are reduced proportionally (divide by original level), possibly resulting in death at 0hp.
 The number of lost HP should be noted and returned if/when the level is re-achieved.

-**Poison**:Unless otherwise specified, a failed save vs poison means incapacitation, then death in 1d6 rounds.
+**Poison**: Unless otherwise specified, a failed save vs poison means incapacitation, then death in 1d6 rounds.
 Normal animals may have delayed or non-fatal effect (HP damage, Incapacitation, etc.)

 ## Combat